jovo-community/jovo-community-validators/docs/DurationInRangeValidator.md

     // input: this.$inputs.duration

     const schema = {
-    query: [
+        duration: [
             new DurationInRangeValidator(), // default values
             // new DurationInRangeValidator('PT1H', 'PT8H'), // 1 to 8 hours
         ],
     };

     const validation = this.validate(schema);

     // validation fail
-    if (validation.failed('query', 'DurationInRangeValidator')) {
+    if (validation.failed('duration', 'DurationInRangeValidator')) {
         //return this.ask...
     }